gaker/rapidgeo/rapidgeo-py/docs/performance.rst

 ~~~~~~~~~~~~~~~~~~~~~

 **Euclidean Distance**
-- Fastest option for flat-plane calculations
+- Treats coordinates as flat X,Y points
-- Suitable for small geographic areas or projected coordinates
+- Use for small geographic areas or projected coordinates
-- Not accurate for geographic coordinates over long distances
+- Doesn't account for Earth's curvature

 **Haversine Distance**
-- Spherical Earth approximation
+- Assumes Earth is a sphere
-- Good balance of speed and accuracy for most use cases
+- Good for most geographic distance calculations
-- Less accurate at very long distances
+- Less accurate at very long distances due to spherical approximation

 **Vincenty Distance**
-- Ellipsoidal Earth model (WGS84)
+- Uses ellipsoidal Earth model (WGS84)
-- Highest accuracy for geographic distances
+- More accurate for geographic distances
-- Slower than Haversine but more precise
+- More computational work than Haversine

 Optimization Strategies
 ------------------------